Marijuana is now a mainstream political issue, and all of the candidates in the 2016 presidential race have discussed it at length.

 She has also called for marijuana to be rescheduled under federal law, which would better facilitate such studies.
 “I would like to move it from what is called Schedule 1 to Schedule 2 so that researchers at universities, national institutes of health can start researching what is the best way to use it, how much of a dose does somebody need, how does it interact with other medications,” Clinton said at an appearance in South Carolina.

-Her campaign has also listed her marijuana reform positions as one of “112 reasons (and counting!)”
+Her campaign has lists her marijuana reform positions as one of “112 reasons (and counting!)”
 Clinton should be the next president.
 “She believes we should use alternatives to incarceration for low-level, nonviolent marijuana users, and she will reschedule marijuana from a Schedule I to a Schedule II substance,” the campaign website says.

 During her last presidential campaign, in 2007, she said, “I don’t think we should decriminalize it.”